I traveled to Moldova in a bit of a funk.

-So I arrived with trepidation, kicking myself for having planned to stay a few extra days after my work.
+So I arrived with trepidation, kicking myself for having planned to stay several days.

 Each time I spotted a piece of broken or upended sidewalk – and there were many – I sighed, AHA!
 Yes, it’s true, I should try to leave sooner.